reahl/reahl/reahl-doc/doc/tofu/introduction.rst

        def new_user(self):
            return User(name='sam')

-Whenever an attribute is accessed on the |Fixture|, it checks whether a 'new_'-method exists for that name.
+Whenever an attribute is accessed on the |Fixture|, it checks whether a `new_`-method exists for that name.
 If so, it invokes the method to create the object in question.
 Subsequent accesses just return the first object so created:

 .. code-block:: python